cpeeyush/SimpleStockRESTApp/README.md

 This application exposes four REST endpoint by which we can manage the stock items.
 All operation are happening in memory.

-To see the list of available stock, just run the application and open following link http://127.0.0.1:8080/ in your browser.
+**Simple Front End:** To see the list of available stock, just run the application and open following link http://127.0.0.1:8080/ in your browser.

 **Stack Details:**